samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 A second method :code:`moveVertices(shifts)` is available for moving all vertices of the triangulation that is indexed by bulk vertex indices.

-Remark that moving vertices might lead to degeneration of the triangulation, i.e. cells can have non-positive volume.
+Remark that moving vertices might lead to degeneration of the triangulation, i.e., cells can have non-positive volume.
-To prevent that, Dune-MMesh is equipped with remeshing routines we describe in the following.
+To prevent that, Dune-MMesh is equipped with re-meshing routines we describe in the following.

 Adaptation